ErikPartridge/canadian-election-data/README.md

 If you're looking to analyze Canadian elections, the data is pretty sparse.
 This repository aims to combine data from a wide variety of sources, and make it available to the general public.

-Riding data for 2003 and 2013 is from Statistics Canada, polling data from Wikipedia.

 Pull requests welcome, please note the source of the data as well as the related license of the data.